AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/readme.md

                     },
                     "Layer": "Back",
                     "SetProperties": {
-                        "CloseupInteraction_Image": "Mods/DecidedlyHuman/PierreCounterThing",
+                        "MEEP_CloseupInteraction_Image": "Mods/DecidedlyHuman/PierreCounterThing",
-                        "CloseupInteraction_Text": "I'm not even sure what this is... is it a plant pot, or a tomato?"
+                        "MEEP_CloseupInteraction_Text": "I'm not even sure what this is... is it a plant pot, or a tomato?"
                     }
                 }
             ]